 Ministry is one of the most rewarding jobs in the world.
 As a summer intern you will be part of what God is doing at Barefoot Church.
 This is a great responsibility which is why we take our intern roles very seriously.
 An intern will take ownership in ministry, and will have the opportunity to be equipped with leadership skills.
 Summer internships involve assisting with the tasks of ministry.
 We expect our interns to work hard and help with every aspect of what we do in each ministry.
 Interns will be an integral part of summer events and programs and will relied upon in many situations.
 In addition, the summer interns will be expected to not only assist in the tasks of ministry but to bring others along and empower them to do ministry.

-To be considered for admission, all of the following steps must be completed and submitted to the Ascent Bible and Leadership College office by the application deadline: May 20, 2018.
+To be considered for admission, all of the following steps must be completed and submitted to the Ascent Education office by the application deadline: May 26, 2019.

-1. Fill out the application for BCSM in its entirety (linked below)
+Fill out the application in its entirety and follow these steps before submitting your

-6. An interview will be scheduled after the application is processed and reviewed.
+4. An interview will be set up with you after your application is reviewed and

 Be mindful of the application deadline.
 Late applications will not be considered.